tab10/PRTCNT/conduction/README.md

 `module load OpenMPI mpi4py numpy matplotlib`. `#SBATCH -p 2650` gives a 10 core node, `#SBATCH -p 2670` gives a 12 core node

+Remember you must load conduction before running it, i.e. do not run it in the package directory.

 ##### References